Rise Up America, Rise Up!

 We don’t need to stand against this or that, but only for sharing, freedom and justice.
 This should be the triangle of our demands, in that same order: for the sharing of wealth and power, freedom in every meaningful sense – political, economic and civil, and thence social justice for one and all.
 A new era for America will never begin with a complicated list of policy demands, however, but only through a concerted and continuous call for everyone in the country to be fed, sheltered, educated and protected with universal access to the basic necessities of life, including healthcare and social security.
 Such is the straightforward nature of the demands that we can ask our governments to meet on a nationwide level: to prioritise the daily concerns of ordinary people, and to stop acting like private accountants who preside in office merely to negotiate contracts for big corporations.
 Which means, at the very least, that our elected leaders must stop pouring billions of dollars into the machinery of war, and instead redirect the nation’s resources towards securing peoples’ essential needs and creating useful employment.
 What demand can be more simple: to serve the populace in its entirety, or to immediately get out and make way for those who will!

-Clearly the problems that are happening in the USA are also happening across the world, as reflected in the mass protests that are now periodically erupting in diverse countries on an unprecedented scale.
+Clearly the problems that are happening in America are also happening across the world, as reflected in the mass protests that are now periodically erupting in diverse countries on an unprecedented scale.
 By hailing our common demands from a truly international perspective of justice and equality, we will therefore be more encouraged to see other groups doing the same in other cities overseas, and vice versa.
 Together we will galvanise each other to carry on participating in around-the-clock demonstrations, which is why we must protest with an urgent sense of global priorities in order to gain more and more support.
-This is how the youth of America can inspire the rest of the world to join them, and how the call for sharing can rapidly grow on a worldwide scale: by upholding the concerns not of the 300 million people in America alone, but of the 7 billion people with whom we share our planetary home.
+This is how the youth of America can inspire the rest of the world to join them, and how the call for sharing can rapidly grow on a worldwide scale: by upholding the concerns not of the 99% of 300 million people in America, but of the 99% of 7 billion people with whom we share our planetary home.

 Resurrecting Article 25